 - Once the cake rounds have cooled, make the frosting.
 In the bowl of a stand mixer fitted with the paddle attachment, beat together the cream cheese and butter until smooth and creamy on medium-high speed, about 2 minutes.
 Mix in the syrup and sugar.
 Beat on high speed for another 2-3 minutes, or until the frosting is fluffy and increased in size.

 - When ready to assemble the cake, place one round on a serving platter or cardboard cake round.
 Slather frosting over the top of the cake, spreading to the edges.
 Place another cake round on top of the first and repeat the process twice more.
 Spread a thin layer of frosting around the outsides and top of the cake, scraping away any excess.
 Place in the cake in the refrigerator or freezer for 30 minutes to help stabilize the cake.

 - When the cake is done chilling, prepare the ganache drizzle.
 Place the chopped chocolate in a small heatproof bowl.
 Bring the heavy cream to a barely simmer in a small saucepan over medium-low heat.
 Pour the heavy cream over the chocolate and sit for 2 minutes.
 Whisk the chocolate until smooth and completely melted.
 Whisk in the syrup.
 Do not let this mixture sit more than 10 minutes, or will begin to thicken and harden.
 Pour the mixture over the top of the cake, allowing it to drip down over the sides.
 If necessary, use a thin metal spatula to spread the chocolate over the top.
 Decorate the top with candied oranges and serve.

 This cake will keep in the refrigerator up to 5 days.

-*If you do not make the candied oranges, use corn syrup and orange zest in place of the candied orange syrup.
+*Use 2 Tablespoons corn syrup and 1 Tablespoon orange zest in place of the candied orange syrup in the ganache.

 Nutrition Information:Yield: 10 Serving Size: 1